bimbo-22/Object_Detection/README.md

 ### Project: Optimization of Object Detection Models for Varied Weather and Lighting Conditions

 This project focuses on optimizing object detection models to enhance their accuracy and robustness under diverse environmental conditions, including varying weather and lighting scenarios, both indoors and outdoors.
 The pipeline leverages advanced tools such as PyTorch for model training, MLflow for experiment tracking, and DVC for data and model versioning.
-Additionally, matplotlib and seaborn are utilized for data visualization and analysis.
+Additionally, matplotlib, openCV and seaborn are utilized for data visualization and analysis.

 ---